 Now go play the hell out of it!

 Many third party bridges brag that they let you ‘bolt them on and play’.
 Sure, but you’re also usually stuck with their pre-set string spacing.
-By notching a raw Badass bridge it’s a bridge made specifically for your bass – no extra adjustment machinery required.
+By notching a raw Badass/Omega bridge it’ll be a bridge made specifically for your bass – no extra adjustment machinery required.
 All of the installation steps above like shimming, spacing, and intonation still apply with ‘drop-in’ bridges, of course.
 If you’re still squeamish in going Badass solo after reading this, I strongly recommend finding a good repair shop in your area to install one.
 It’ll probably cost in the $50-$100 USD range (roughly an hour of shop time).

 Once you hit that low E (or B) and hear the fat low end and sustain the Badass provides, you’ll be glad you did.
 I also find Badasses give a rounder, punchier, more defined attack that feels better to me than the stock Fender bridges.